valkey-io/valkey-doc/docs/management/optimization/latency-monitor.md

 ---
-title: "Redis latency monitoring"
+title: "Valkey latency monitoring"
 linkTitle: "Latency monitoring"
 weight: 1
-description: Discovering slow server events in Redis
+description: Discovering slow server events in Valkey
 aliases: [
     /topics/latency-monitor,
     /docs/reference/optimization/latency-monitor
 ]
 ---

-Redis is often used for demanding use cases, where it serves a large number of queries per second per instance, but also has strict latency requirements for the average response time and the worst-case latency.
+Valkey is often used for demanding use cases, where it serves a large number of queries per second per instance, but also has strict latency requirements for the average response time and the worst-case latency.

-While Redis is an in-memory system, it deals with the operating system in different ways, for example, in the context of persisting to disk.
+While Valkey is an in-memory system, it deals with the operating system in different ways, for example, in the context of persisting to disk.
-Moreover Redis implements a rich set of commands.
+Moreover Valkey implements a rich set of commands.
 Certain commands are fast and run in constant or logarithmic time.
 Other commands are slower O(N) commands that can cause latency spikes.

-Finally, Redis is single threaded.
+Finally, Valkey is single threaded.
 This is usually an advantage from the point of view of the amount of work it can perform per core, and in the latency figures it is able to provide.
 However, it poses a challenge for latency, since the single